adventuremomblog

 5700 Burlington Pike, Burlington, KY

-The Park entrance is on the right, located just past the Dinsmore Homestead.
-You can park at Middle Creek Park Parking lot across the road.
+The Park entrance is just past the Dinsmore Homestead on the right.
+You can park at the Middle Creek Park Parking lot across the road.

 This 107-acre park has a mature forest and a cemetery at the top of the hill.